prachimittal26/smart-contract/README.md

     console.error(error);
     process.exit(1);
   });
-Replace YOUR_CONTRACT_ADDRESS with the address of your deployed contract and RECIPIENT_ADDRESS with the address to receive the minted tokens.
+Replace YOUR_CONTRACT_ADDRESS with the address of your deployed contract.

 License
 This project is licensed under the MIT License.

-csharp
+sql

-This `README.md` file provides a comprehensive overview of the contract, its functionalities, and deta
+This `README.md` file provides an overview of the contract, detailed instructions for deployment and interaction using Hardhat, and includes example code for setting a new user in the contract.